THE CRUCIFIXION OF WHO?

 No amount of persecution, self-inflicted pain, or denying oneself of fleshly desires will rid the person of human wants and natural cravings.
 Can one overcome the desire to eat good food by fasting?
 I personally havent seen any success in that area.
 Subjecting oneself to the law will only bridle the desires, and make it appear as though his nature is Christ-like, but they are not.
 The law, as Paul wrote, will certainly bring pain to the carnal man, and his joy fades in its glaring presence.
 His freedom from guilt dies when he sins in the light of the law.
 The law pronounces him guilty, and he is condemned by his own conscience; but still, this is neither crucifying the New Man nor dying daily.
 It is merely a revelation of sin that abides in the members of his natural body.

 These things are battled in the flesh and conquered by the power of the Spirit of Life.
-As we are joined in loving obedience to Christ Jesus, all such wickedness is destroyed by the brightness of His coming (2 Thes 2:8).
+As we are joined in loving obedience to Christ Jesus, all such wickedness is destroyed by the brightness of His coming (2 Thessalonians 2:8).

 We strive to abstain from sin when tempted.
 We want desperately to be delivered from every vestige of it; but there is a vast difference between this and dying daily.
 The Christians at Corinth were certainly admonished not to sin: "Be not deceived: evil communications corrupt good manners.
 Awake to righteousness, and sin not; for some have not the knowledge of God: I speak this to your shame."
-(1 Cor 15:33-34).
+(1 Corinthians 15:33-34).

 Abstaining from sin is a joyous and righteous manifestation of the New Man, while dying daily is the persecution because of the New Mans righteous manifestation.
 In case you missed this point, let us say it again.
 Abstaining from sin is a joyous and righteous manifestation of the New Man, while dying daily is the persecution because of the righteous manifestation of the New Man.